Thomas Knowlton: Knowlton's Rangers

 On August 12, 1776, General of the Army George Washington promoted Knowlton to lieutenant colonel.
 He was ordered to select a group of men from Connecticut, Rhode Island, and Massachusetts to carry out reconnaissance missions.
 America's first official spies, "Knowlton's Rangers" were also the first organized American elite troops.
-The American spy, Captain Nathan Hale, was under the command of Lieutenant Colonel Thomas Knowlton.
+The American spy, Captain Nathan Hale, was under the command of Knowlton.
 The date "1776" on the modern U.S. Army's intelligence service seal refers to the formation of Knowlton's Rangers.
+Knowlton was personally responsible for recruiting Nathan Hale into the Rangers.
+After Washington requested a volunteer for a dangerous espionage mission behind enemy lines in Long Island, Knowlton presented the opportunity to his officers, and Hale was the only one to step forward.

+Battle of Harlem Heights and death of Knowlton

 On September 16, 1776, a company of rangers led by Knowlton was scouting in advance of Washington's army at the Battle of Harlem Heights.
 While reconnoitering the British outposts they were engaged by elements of the light infantry brigade commanded by Major General Alexander Leslie.
 They managed a successful retreat and later mounted a counter-attack with the support of riflemen led by Major Andrew Leitch of Virginia.
 General Washington ordered the units to fall on the enemy's rear, while a feint in front engaged the British troops’ attention.
 Knowlton's force turned prematurely and made contact with the right flank of the British instead, losing the element of surprise.
 In the face of heavy fire from the British, Knowlton rallied his troops to carry on the attack.
 Both American commanding officers fell mortally wounded in front of their men.

-Knowlton's loss was lamented by Washington in his general orders for September 17, 1776 with the statement "The gallant and brave Col Knowlton, ... would have been an Honor to any Country, having fallen yesterday, while gloriously fighting ...for his country ".
+During the battle, Knowlton was struck by a British musket ball in the small of his back or in the back of his head while leading a flanking maneuver against the Black Watch (42nd Royal Highland Regiment).
+As he lay dying, he reportedly told his son, who was also fighting in the battle: "You see, my son, I am mortally wounded; you can do me no good; go fight for your country".
+As he lay mortally wounded, Knowlton's primary concern remained the outcome of the engagement.
+He reportedly asked those attending him if the Continental troops had "drove the enemy," and famously stated to Adjutant General Joseph Reed while in his arms:

+I do not value my life if we do but get the day.